 The PYD is such a central threat to Turkey that it can risk a lot to eliminate it.
 And in fact, Turkey will be determined to use the force that it has as a NATO member.
 The PYD has already been confined to a particular area.
 Turkey is thus less concerned now.
 It will wait to walk together with the one giving reassurance, not the one hurling threats.

 Let us all wait and see how Russia will interpret this issue and what kind of choice it will make.
 If it acts with reason rather than fear, it should leave aside its threatening and blackmailing ways and proceed with the mutual transaction phase.

 But for now, it is difficult to say that it is able to display such prudence.
 It seems like what it fears could come true indeed.

-Posted by Ian Greenhalgh on February 27, 2017, With 1445 Reads Filed under World.
+Posted by Ian Greenhalgh on February 27, 2017, With 1452 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.